-With International Women’s Day right around the corner, on March 8th, we figured it was an excellent time to give credit to some of the amazing women in the customer support, success, and experience world.
+International Women’s Day is an excellent time to give credit to some of the amazing women in the customer support, success, and customer experience world.

 With so many amazing women to choose from, it was pretty difficult, but here’s our list of the top 13 women that made the cut:

 Kathy Sierra might not be explicitly involved in support or success, but her books, including Badass: Making Users Awesome, have influenced a number of us in the industry.
 She’s consistently done an excellent job in influencing the industry with how we think of what software is and how to support it.
 Check out her writing or find her on her website which has her blog, her publications, links to videos of talks, and a whole page of pictures of ponies.

 Natalie may not be immensely well-known in the speaking world nor be shouting her message from the rooftops, but that doesn’t make what she has to say any less valuable to know about.
 Reading through her Medium articles, one uncovers a great deal of emotional knowledge that helped make Basecamp, according to one colleague, what it is today in terms of management and emotional navigation.

 Sarah has done tons of amazing work for the modern support industry.
 From creating UserConf (now Elevate) and publishing The Customer Support Handbook, Sarah has done immense work in our space.
 Her conferences have made a community for people to get to know each other, and sparked the fire for other primarily online communities to flourish.

 Say it with me: Speed of reply is not the hallmark of great #customersupport.
 If you’re fast but your replies are crap, you’ll only make your customers more frustrated.

 Her twitter is just the right balance of knowledge and humor, and her company CoSupport helps companies all over the world learn how to do support better.